Congressional testimony on peer-to-peer business and the sharing economy, 01/15/2014

 Can a Used E-Book Market Survive the Legal Attacks.
 CNBC, May 2013.

 Balancing Innovation and Regulation in the Sharing Economy.
-TechCrunch, December 2012.
+TechCrunch (video), December 2012.

-Selected recent and upcoming speaking engagements (back to top)
+Selected recent and forthcoming speaking engagements (back to top)

 Techonomy 2013, Tucson (November 2013)